Dr Esdras Ngezahayo PhD, MSc, BSc, PGCHE, FHEA, MICE, MCIHT

 Other activities

-• West Midland Geotechnical Society (MGS)
+• Member of the Midland Geotechnical Society (MGS) – Committee Member

-• British Red Cross: Volunteer
+• Volunteer: British Red Cross:

 Publications